If your child is thinking about joining university through Clearing, this guide will help you support them through the process.

-Although it can seem fast paced and last minute try not to worry, lots of students get a university place every year through Clearing.
-Some students even wait until Clearing to make their first university application.
+Clearing is how universities and colleges fill any places they still have on their courses.
+Clearing is for students who missed or exceeded their predicted grades, have changed their plans or haven’t applied yet.
+Although it can seem fast-paced and last minute, try not to worry.
+Lots of students get a university place through Clearing every year.
 They go on to have an amazing university experience, make lifelong friends and graduate with good quality degrees.

-Step 2: On results day
+On results day

-Step 3: Getting started at uni
+Getting started at uni

 Once they’ve made a decision and the offer is confirmed, sit back and celebrate.
 The university will give you all the information you need.
 They can book their campus accommodation, plan what they need to take with them, find out about part-time jobs, placements, volunteering and check what’s going on in Welcome Week.
 There’s a brand new working world out there looking for fresh talent.
 Let’s get them ready for it.